radio-astro-tools/casa-formats-io/docs/index.rst

 * Cross-platform data access, supporting Linux, MacOS X and Windows
 * Data access with all modern Python versions, from 3.6 to the latest Python version

-At this time, only reading .image datasets is supported.
+At this time (November 2020), only reading .image datasets is supported.
 Reading measurement sets (.ms) or writing data of any kind are not yet supported.

 Using casa-formats-io